theatredu1k/theatredu1k.github.io/_posts/2020-04-12-Dada-sound-drawing-online.md

-Finally Dada Sound Drawing app <a href="/gallery/index.html"></a> is going live !
+Finally  <a href="/gallery/index.html">Dada Sound Drawing app</a> is going live !
 Still had to adjust few things about the menu, but so happy to share this !
 Was a part of my last installation Dada Automata : co-production of shapes by the puppets and humans talks